-TECTA provides scholarships and loaned books for students to take four early childhood education courses that fulfill the training requirement.
+TECTA provides tuition assistance and loaned books for students to take four early childhood education courses that fulfill the training requirement.
 The four courses are:

 TECTA also provides the candidate with a CDA Manual, Professional Portfolio support, Assignment of a Professional Development Specialist, application assistance and a $425 application scholarship.

 The Council for Professional Recognition is the grantor of the CDA Credential.
 TECTA assists students in the process of attaining their credential through tuition assistance, coaching and Verification Visit support.
 The Council's website is www.cdacouncil.org

 For more information regarding the CDA credential, contact

 Phone: (931) 221-7309

 Step 1: The first step is to complete a TECTA Orientation.
 (Visit our Orientation Page for more info.)

 Step 2: Attend one College Application Meeting.